franava/mad/README.md

 $ cd mad
 ```

-Inside this folder, among with this *README.md* and a *LICENCE* file, you'll find the raw *markdown* script and an install script.
+Inside this folder, along with this *README.md* and a *LICENCE* file, you'll find the raw *markdown* script and an install script.
-Run the install script being sudo:
+Run the install script using sudo:

 ```bash
 $ sudo ./installer.sh
 ```

-And, as easy as this, **mad** will be installed; you will be asked your browser of election, to which the default value is 'firefox'.
+And, as easy as this, **mad** will be installed; during the install process you will be asked your browser of election [if the process fails, the default will be 'firefox'].
 To check if the installation has gone as expected, simply run:

 ```bash